- Quickstarts

 - Phoenix

-The finished code for this example is available at https://github.com/render-examples/phoenix_hello.
+The finished code for this example is available on GitHub.

 Create a new Phoenix app in the terminal.
-We don’t need a database for this example, so we’re passing the --no-ecto
+We don’t need a database for this example, so pass the --no-ecto

 flag to mix